 If your not really feeling the Garden Wall and want to get up close and personal with Grinnell Glacier, head over to the Many Glaciers area of the park to check out the Grinnell Glacier trail.

 An 11.2-mile out and back hike that is also considered challenging.
-During peak season, there is a boat that runs that takes 3.4-miles off your trip.
+During peak season, you can take a boat that runs taking 3.4-miles off your trip.
 This particular hike is considered a must do hike in the park and one of the most scenic, so if you are up for the challenge you will be rewarded with an up close and personal view of one of Glacier National Parks most spectacular glaciers.

 If you only have one day in Glacier National Park, however, this would be the only hike you would have time for, so plan accordingly.